-Q: Are iPods allowed during the run?
+Q: Are headphones allowed during the run?

-First reason: your iPod will very likely be destroyed by the various water and mud hazards on the course.
+Second: Your music player will very likely be destroyed by the various water and mud hazards on the course.
 A slip and fall at the wrong time will get your electronics an appointment with the rice baggie… (which doesn’t work so well with mud)

-Lastly, you miss a vital part of the Leatherman’s Loop experience: the sounds of the race, the gleeful whoops of runners who have encountered the next obstacle, and the musical surprises on the trail waiting for the runners to pass by.
+Third, you miss a vital part of the Leatherman’s Loop experience: the sounds of the race, the gleeful whoops of runners who have encountered the next obstacle, and the musical surprises on the trail waiting for the runners to pass by.

 If you use music as a motivational spur for your solo workouts, consider this: you are not solo on this run… The 1,000+ other people around you should provide sufficient motivation and energy for your time on the trail during the Loop!